christywastaken/christywastaken-tailwind-dark-light-autofill/README.md

 ```

 - `colors`: An object mapping dark mode colors to light mode colors (or vice versa)
-**⚠️ Please note: There is currently a bug with `lightModeFirst: true` and it may not work as expected.**
 - `lightModeFirst`:
   - Set to `true` if you typically write light mode classes first and want dark mode classes added automatically
   - Set to `false` if you typically write dark mode classes first and want light mode classes added automatically